eternnoir/MCRest/README.md

 ```

-Now you can ues url to get some infomation.
+Now you can use url to get some information.

 ## Resource